 Secretary.
 The result - just four hours later - a promise from Tony Blair

-To date international loans totalling more than US$96bn have been written-off the books of the 36 countries which have already reached the HIPC Completion Point.
-These countries are - Afghanistan, Benin, Bolivia, Burkina Faso, Burundi, Cameroon, Central African Rep., Chad, Comoros, Congo Rep., Cote d'Ivoire, Democratic Republic of Congo, Ethiopia, Gambia, Ghana, Guinea, Guinea-Bissau, Guyana, Haiti, Honduras, Liberia, Madagascar, Malawi, Mali, Mauritania, Mozambique, Nicaragua, Niger, Rwanda, Sao Tome & Principe, Senegal, Sierra Leone, Tanzania, Togo, Uganda and Zambia.
+Under the HIPC Initiative loans totalling more than US$77bn have been written-off the books of the 36 countries which have already reached the HIPC Completion Point.
+These countries are - Afghanistan, Benin, Bolivia, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Comoros, Congo Republic, Cote d'Ivoire, Democratic Republic of Congo, Ethiopia, Gambia, Ghana, Guinea, Guinea-Bissau, Guyana, Haiti, Honduras, Liberia, Madagascar, Malawi, Mali, Mauritania, Mozambique, Nicaragua, Niger, Rwanda, Sao Tome & Principe, Senegal, Sierra Leone, Tanzania, Togo, Uganda and Zambia.

 In total it will save these 36 countries $3.0bn annually in interest payments which will now be ring fenced and be made available for investment in health education, clean water and infrastructure.

-In early 2005, with the birth of the Make Poverty History campaign and the report by Tony Blair's Commission for Africa, debt relief for the poorest nations was again high up on the political agenda.
+Then in early 2005, in a further development, thanks to the Make Poverty History campaign and a report by Tony Blair's Commission for Africa, debt relief for the poorest nations was again high up on the political agenda.
 And at the G8 meeting held at Gleneagles in July Tony Blair persuaded his fellow leaders to agree to cancel most of the outstanding international debts of countries which had reached the HIPC Completion Point.

 and World Bank duly endorsed this decision in September, 2005 under the